Dog Collar vs Harness: What Is the Best Option for Dog Walking?

-Understanding the differences between a dog harness and collar will help you determine which is the best fit for your pooch.
+Understanding the differences between a collar vs harness will help you determine which is the best fit for your pooch.
 In this article, we will walk you through the differences between these two dog-walking necessities and help you decide which one is a safe and secure choice for your pooch’s next quest out in the world.

 What is the difference between a dog harness and collar?